10-line integration story

 const lc = new LevelChat({ logLevel: 'warn' });

-const token = await fetch('/api/lc-token').then((r) => r.text());
+const { token } = await fetch('/api/lc-token', { method: 'POST' }).then((r) => r.json());

 const live = await lc.joinLive({ token, roomType: 'meeting' });